-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness We examined the needs of our student groups in the red on the CA Dashboard for their 4-5 Graduation Rate.
+Goal and action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness average about +30 credits or more behind in their schooling.
+We examined the needs of our student groups in the red on the CA 2023 Dashboard for their 4-5 Graduation Rate.
 These were our all-student group, African American, Hispanic, Two or More Races, White, English learners, homeless, and students with disabilities.
 We noticed that these students were also in the socioeconomically.
-Historically, some of our lowest graduation rates are among the English learners, LTEL, low-income, and foster youth student groups, who are also students with disabilities, when compared to the All-student group who are at 78.4% for the DASS graduation rate.
+Historically, some of our lowest graduation rates are among the English learners, LTEL, low-income, and foster youth student groups, who are also students with disabilities, when compared to the All-student group who are at 78.4% for the 2023 DASS graduation rate.
+The 2024 DASS graduation rate increased to 91.7%.
 We examined the needs of our students who are behind in their coursework and credits.
 They are behind for a variety of reasons and many obstacles need to be addressed before they graduate successfully.
 Teachers, students, and parents provided feedback indicating that they support the high-value counselors bring to their students.
-Scope: Schoolwide social-emotional needs using programs, that promote intrinsic motivation and guides students to achieve their graduation goals.
+Scope: Schoolwide working relationship and will connect frequently or as needed with high-needs students, to help meet social-emotional needs using programs, that promote intrinsic motivation and guides students to achieve their graduation goals.
 Our students participate in a comprehensive counseling program throughout the school year and on an ongoing basis.
 Counselors meet regularly with students to address their needs.
 They also inspire students to continue to be productive and strive to accelerate their learning.
 We expect that these actions will have a positive impact on work DASS graduation rates.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
-1.5 Action: Student activities that increase learning efforts Need: To address this, we will increase the enrichment activities for students to build motivation to increase credit completion.
-This will include collaboration between leadership and staff along with sharing best practices.
-Additionally, we will We will closely monitor progress on our credit completion rates for all of our student groups, especially English
+1.5 Action: To address this, we will increase the enrichment activities for students to build motivation to We will closely monitor progress on our credit